maxhodak/notes/README.md

     alias pop='notes pop'
     alias peek='notes stack'

-which make it even fewer keystrokes to use the stack.

 ## Journal & Scratchpad

 Notes has a first-class concepts for a few common idioms.